 The Capital One Venture X Rewards Credit Card

-Capital One is a somewhat recent addition to the world of transferable points – and they've steadily added more partners.
+Capital One is a relatively new entrant to the world of transferable points, but over the years, it has steadily added more partners to the mix.

-Capital One improved their transfer partners years back by making nearly all of them 1:1.
-That means 1 Capital One Venture mile gets you 1 airline mile or hotel point.
+Best of all, Capital One improved its transfer ratio years ago by making nearly all of them 1:1.
+This means that 1 Capital One mile gets you 1 airline mile or hotel point.

 Here's the list of options: